exasol/row-level-security/doc/user_guide/user_guide.md

 Property                    | Value
 --------------------------- | -----------
-**IS_LOCAL**                | Only relevant if your data source is the same Exasol database where you create the virtual schema.
+**IS_LOCAL**                | Only relevant if your data source is the same Exasol database where you create the Virtual Schema.
 Either `TRUE` or `FALSE` (default).
-If true, you are connecting to the local Exasol database (e.g. for testing purposes).
+If `TRUE`, you are connecting to the local Exasol database (e.g. for testing purposes).
 In this case, the adapter can avoid the `IMPORT FROM JDBC` overhead.
 **EXCLUDED_CAPABILITIES**   | A comma-separated list of capabilities that you want to deactivate (although the adapter might support them).

 ### Granting Access to the Virtual Schema